 A sophisticated investor executes a combination of the basic trades and comes up with a strategy that aligns with his investment goal.
 If you’d like to learn more about options trading and the trades that result in a higher probability of success, you can read the article on “two best option trading strategies for success” on my blog.

-The following are some of the reasons why option trading is a very lucrative investment strategy.
+The following are reasons why options trading is a very lucrative investment strategy.
 As a beginner, I focused more on these reasons than investment risk and risk management.

 Low starting cost